gregfoss/ud120-projects/README.md

 </table>

 Therefore, I have decided to use all the matching features and include those that did not, salary, other, expenses and deferred_income.
 I have removed fields 'long_term_incentive', 'percent_from_poi', 'total_payments' and 'restricted_stock.'
+The ending features I decided to use were: <b>deferred_income	percent_to_poi,	salary,	exercised_stock_options,	bonus,	total_stock_value,	expenses,	other.</b>

+<h3>Cross-Validation</h3>
+I used sklearn's train_test_split and StratifiedKFold to split my data into training and test splits.
+The train_test_split ratio I used was 70/30.
+I found the StratifiedKFold worked more reliably and I used a simple 10 folds.

+<h3>Normalization and Standardization</h3>
+I used sklearn's MinMaxScaler and StandardScaler to respectively normalize and standardize the data.
+Normalizing the data would take the values and range them from 0 to 1.
+Standardizing the data will return a standard deviation of the values from a mean of zero.
+I created and saved three sets to be used easily later.
+X_train, X_train_norm and X_train_std.

+<h3>Various SkLearn Algorithms</h3>